*The page for the 2015 awards program will be made available on February 20, 2015.

 PR News’ Nonprofit PR Awards Program is solely dedicated to honoring the most talented communicators and teams in the nonprofit sector.
-Juggling the needs of various constituents, managing critical public issues, projecting a positive image of an industry and its members—these are the many challenges facing communications professionals at nonprofits and associations worldwide.
+Juggling the needs of various constituents, managing critical public issues, projecting a positive image of an industry and its members—these are the many challenges facing communications professionals at nonprofits, associations and foundations worldwide.

 Enter PR News’ Nonprofit PR Awards program and join a distinguished circle of those holding the key to “best practices” in the nonprofit communications arena.
 We’re not looking for the campaigns or initiatives that are just “good” or “make budget”: We’re looking for the best, the most innovative programs—those that exceed expectations.
 So show us what you’ve done and get recognized for all your hard work.